 The Company and the minority stockholders of each of the Company's foreign subsidiaries have agreed that simultaneous with the closing of the offering, the Company will acquire the minority interests in each of the three foreign subsidiaries by means of the Exchange, pursuant to which the Company will issue shares of its Common Stock in exchange for the shares of stock of each foreign subsidiary held by the minority stockholders.
 The agreed upon exchange ratio for the minority interests is based on the average percentage contribution of each subsidiary to the Company's consolidated earnings before interest and taxes for the three most recent years.
 Such average percentage contribution to the Company's consolidated earnings before interest and taxes for inTEST LTD, inTEST KK and inTEST PTE was 20.5%, 12.0% and 2.5%, respectively.
 In connection with the Exchange, the Company will issue 300,443 shares of Common Stock to the minority stockholders of the foreign subsidiaries.
-These shares would have a value of approximately \$2.5 million assuming an initial public offering price of \$8.25 per share.
+These shares will have a value of approximately \$2.3 million based on the initial public offering price.